zachgordon25/gitmd/README.md

 <!-- ## See Which Branch You're On

 Some people like seeing what branch their on/if they are in a git repository by having a message in the terminal prompt.
-In this case the master branch is listed in green:
+In this case the main branch is listed in green:

 ![](https://i.imgur.com/ejthVDL.png)